cheatham1/GetStartedBook/analyses.md

 Top processes can be used to optimise Monte-Carlo generators,  [QCD](https://en.wikipedia.org/wiki/Quantum_chromodynamics) models and parton distribution functions.

-In addition, top pair production is an important background in various Higgs boson analyses and beyond the Standard Model searches.
+Top pair production is an important background in various Higgs boson analyses and beyond the Standard Model searches.
 It is therefore crucial to understand this process in detail.

 In the Standard Model, the top-quark generally decays into a [$$W$$ boson](https://en.wikipedia.org/wiki/W_and_Z_bosons) and a